skyrmionz/agentforceChatLwc/README.md

    - Drag the Agentforce Messenger Chat component onto your page (sometimes you may need to refresh multiple times)
    - Configure the component properties:
      - Agent Name: Display name for your agent
-     - Agent ID: The ID you copied from Agentforce
+     - Agent ID: The ID from your Agent's URL
+     - Consumer Key: Your Connected App's Consumer Key
+     - Consumer Secret: Your Connected App's Consumer Secret
      - Murf API Key: Your Murf.ai API key (if using text-to-speech)
      - Default Dark Mode: Choose your preference
 5. Save and publish your site